 Accurate Diagnosis, Improved Outcomes

-Our Respiratory Pathogen Panel can identify the presence of 31 pathogens from an E-Swab specimen.
+Our Respiratory Pathogen Panel can identify the presence of 31 pathogens from an oral fluids (saliva) specimen.
 Quick and accurate diagnosis improves patient outcomes as well as reducing cost-of-care.
 With the overlapping symptoms of many upper and lower respiratory infections, proper lab diagnosis is necessary to prevent inappropriate or unnecessary prescription.
-Our RPP service, like many of our other services, is achievable through E-swab specimens.
+Our RPP service, like many of our other services, is testable through a saliva specimen.
 This minimally invasive cheek swab specimen collection is quick and convenient for both your patient and practitioners.
 After the requisition and sample processing, result reports are made available through a secure and easy-to-interpret online portal.
 Add reliable a Respiratory Pathogen Panel to your diagnosis workflow today.

 Types of Respiratory Pathogens